Breo Ellipta (Fluticasone Furoate And Vilanterol Trifenatate)

 Frequently Asked Questions

-No, Breo Ellipta is not addictive according to the medication information.
+No, Breo Ellipta is not considered addictive.

 Important Disclaimer